First class travel

 First class is the most luxurious and most expensive travel class of seats and service on a train, passenger ship, airplane, bus, or other system of transport.
 Compared to business class and economy class, it offers the best service and most comfortable accommodation.

 Aviation

 The first-class section of a fixed-wing jet airliner is typically toward the front of the aircraft.
 Many airlines have removed first class altogether from their international flights, offering business class as their highest level of international service.
 First class passengers are usually allowed into lounges at airports while they wait for their flights.

 Railways

 While first-class travel accommodation is common in intercity public transport rail services, they have become increasingly prevalent for commuters' short-distance daily travel, especially in rapid transit contexts, rather than longer-distance regional rail.
+Train stations in bigger cities may also offer lounges comparable to those found at airports for first class passengers or those who have a particular status in their frequent traveler programs.

 Australia

 Australia has internal rail operations in each of its states, excluding Tasmania, normally run by the State Government but in some cases is run by private operators.
 In each state, first class travel differs.